TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    filelink

 :aspect:`Description:`
    Creates a list of file links.
-Input is a filename specified in :ts:`path`. icon, size and file are rendered in the listed order.
+Input is a filename specified in :typoscript:`path`. icon, size and file are rendered in the listed order.

 :aspect:`Overview:`